JPSCha/GoCli/README.md

 # IP and Server Name Finder

 ## Overview
 This is a CLI application built in Go that allows users to search and retrieve IP addresses and server names from the internet.
-The app uses various techniques and APIs to query and display network information for a given domain or IP range.
+The app display network information for a given domain or IP range.

 ## Features
 - Search for IP addresses associated with a domain name.